Food Guides published by The List

 Edinburgh & Glasgow Eating and Drinking Guide

-Our flagship annual printed guide, The List Eating & Drinking Guide is a full-colour, A4, 192-page publication with informed reviews of over 950 restaurants, bistros, cafés and bars in Edinburgh and Glasgow.
+Our flagship annual printed guide, The List Eating & Drinking Guide is a full-colour, A4, 176-page publication with informed reviews of over 900 restaurants, bistros, cafés and bars in Edinburgh and Glasgow.
 The guide also includes popular Hitlists and Tiplists featuring our top picks of the best eating and drinking spots around the cities.
-Widely admired as the most reliable and comprehensive local guide to eating out available, the 23rd edition of the Eating & Drinking Guide will be published April 2016 and on sale all year in principal bookshops, newsagents and other venues.
+Widely admired as the most reliable and comprehensive local guide to eating out available, the 25th edition of the Eating & Drinking Guide is published in April 2018 and on sale all year in principal bookshops, newsagents and other venues.

 The excellence of whisky, beef and salmon shouldn’t mask all the other world-class food that’s grown, made or landed around Scotland.
 Game, cheese, bread, baking, fish, shellfish, smoked food, fruit, veg, chocolate, honey and beer – by telling the stories behind all this produce we’re able to shed some light on both the fascinating heritage of food production and the developing contemporary culture of food that can be uncovered in every part of Scotland.

 The Larder is also published in several regional editions:

 From its North Sea harbours to the mountain tops of Cairngorms National Park, Aberdeenshire embraces an impressive landscape of food.
 You can find Aberdeen Angus cattle grazing on the farmland where the breed was founded, as well as fields of grains and fruit.
 Among forests and heather-covered uplands there’s wild game; fly-fishermen talk reverentially of some of the country’s finest beats; and the coastline contains the UK’s most significant fishing ports, with fishmarkets trading deep-water catches.